What is Imposter Syndrome?

 1. Accept that you have played a role in your successes and worked hard.
 Reflect upon and respect your own experience and value.
 Focus on all the reasons why you deserve to be where you are.

-2. Learn more about yourself.
+2. Learn more about yourself and increase your self-awareness.
 Learn about your own strengths and where you truly add value.
-When you understand and value yourself more, you are less likely to focus on what you can´t do and fall into the Imposter Syndrome trap.
+When you understand and value yourself more, you are less likely to focus on what you can’t do and fall into the Imposter Syndrome trap.

 3. Own and celebrate your wins/successes before you jump on to the next task or project.